ko28/melon-api/README.md

 `FLASK_APP=melonapi.py FLASK_ENV=development flask run --port 8000`
 Navigate to `localhost:8000` to access the app.

-Note: You will need to setup your geco drivers for selenium

 # Misc information
 Add this to your .bashrc or run it in your shell or add it to heroku config vars if you want spotify playlist https://developer.spotify.com/